danobot/entity-controller/README.md

 This implementation of motion activated lighting implements a finite state machine to ensure that `MotionLight`s do not interfere with the rest of your home automation setup.

 ![State Machine](images/state_machine_diagram.png)
+# Requirements
+Motion lights have the following requirements (R) that I discussed in detail [on my blog](https://www.danielha.tk/2018/05/17/appdaemon-motion-lights.html).

+1. turn on when motion is detected
+2. turn off when no motion is detected after some timeout
+3. Do not interfere with manually activated lights (tricky and less than obvious)

+That last one can be separated into the following two requirements:

+3.1 A light that is already on should not be affected by time outs.
+3.2 A light that is switched on within the time-out period should have its timer cancelled, and therefore stay on.

+This AppDaemon app is by far the most elegant solution I have found for this problem.

 # Configuration
 The app is quite configurable.
 In its most basic form, you can define the following.

 *Basic Configuration**
-MotionLight needs a `binary_sensor` to monitor as well as an entity to control.
+`MotionLight` needs a `binary_sensor` to monitor as well as an entity to control.

 ```yaml
 motion_light: